enlightenment for everyday living

 When I'm not with clients or doing things that are related to my work, I enjoy arts and crafts as another creative outlet.
 Whether it's painting or drawing, mosaics or jewellery-making, knitting, crocheting or sewing, I can often be found muddling about with a variety of media and techniques.

-Oh, and I have a cat.
+And I have a cat.

-Diane Low is a registered practitioner as follows:
+Diane Low is registered as follows:

 Australian Traditional Medicine Society (ATMS)